markr-ao/blog/data/blog/law-of-demeter.md

 Now we must remember to update all references to `pupil.eyes[#].colour` in our views, models, and tests else we will encounter runtime errors.

-If instead we had followed the law of demeter, we would only need to change `getEyeColour`:
+If instead we had followed the Law of Demeter, we would only need to change `getEyeColour`:

 ```js
 const patient = {